BetterTherapy/BetterTherapy-Subnet/README.md

 ### Before You Proceed

 You’ll need:
-- A wallet and TAO balance (to register subnet or join as miner/validator).
+- A wallet and TAO balance (to register a subnet or join as a miner/validator).
 - System resources meeting [`min_compute.yml`](./min_compute.yml) requirements.
 - CUDA-compatible GPU (for model inference).